sakshatshinde/jinjja/content/electronics/phones.md

 - Widevine L1
 - Five years of Pixel updates ❤️

-> Google devices are known to have software issues
+> Google devices are known to have software issues and bad battery life 💔

 ![Google Pixel 6a 5G](/images/electronics/phones/pixel_7a.webp)